Table of Contents

 About Form 8995

-Form 8995 is the Internal Revenue Service form used by owners of pass-through entities to claim the qualified business income (QBI) deduction on their personal tax returns.
+Form 8995 is the Internal Revenue Service form used by owners of pass-through entities to claim the QBI deduction on their personal tax returns.
 These entities include sole proprietorships, partnerships, limited liability companies (LLCs), and S corporations.

 The QBI deduction was first introduced with the Tax Cuts and Jobs Act (TCJA) of 2017.
 A major component of the TCJA was reducing the corporate tax rate to 14%.
 However, this tax cut only applied to C corporations, which account for just 5% of small businesses in the United States.
 In response, legislators developed the QBI deduction for pass-through entities to provide comparable tax savings.
 Without the creation of this deduction, over 95% of small businesses would have been excluded from the tax relief intended by the TCJA.
 The QBI deduction, claimed on Form 8995, now allows eligible owners of pass-through entities to deduct up to 20% of their qualified business income on their personal tax returns, providing substantial tax savings for non-C corporation small businesses.